OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

 #### Capture the camera

-Android provides us a very easy way to use **Camera** API.
+Android provides us with a very easy way to use **Camera** API.
 This API includes support for various cameras and camera features available on devices, allowing you to capture pictures and videos in your application.
 In the end, we need to store the video track.

 <p style="text-align: center; font-weight: bold; margin-bottom: -9px; margin-top: 13px; font-size: 12px; word-break: break-word"><a href="https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-android/app/src/main/java/io/openvidu/openvidu_android/openvidu/LocalParticipant.java" target="_blank">src/main/java/io/openvidu/openvidu_android/openvidu/LocalParticipant.java</a></p>